+'''

-- 1 STOP (OFF/LOCK)
+1 - STOP (OFF/LOCK)

-- 2 MAR (ACC/ON/RUN)
+2 - MAR (ACC/ON/RUN)

-- 3 AVV (START)
+3 - AVV (START)

+'''

-- Before exiting a vehicle, always shift the transmission into PARK, apply the parking brake, turn the engine OFF, remove the key fob from the ignition and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+• Before exiting a vehicle, always shift the automatic transmission into PARK or the manual transmission into FIRST gear or REVERSE, apply the parking brake, turn the vehicle OFF, remove the key fobs from vehicle, and lock all doors. and lock your vehicle.

+- Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Leaving children in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
 Children should be warned not to touch the parking brake, brake pedal or the gear selector. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
 Children should be warned not to touch the parking brake, brake pedal or the gear selector. - Do not leave the key fob in or near the vehicle, or in a location accessible to children.
 A child could operate power windows, other controls, or move the vehicle. - Do not leave children or animals inside parked vehicles in hot weather.
 Interior heat build-up may cause serious injury or death.